 Build off of accomplishments - reward them when they do something good and then expand upon that skill.

-End the practice with a scrimmage; even if the game turns into a beehive, where you have a few players out wide calling for the ball, it’s a start.
+End the soccer practice with a scrimmage; even if the game turns into a beehive, where you have a few players out wide calling for the ball, it’s a start.
 Slowly but surely they’ll learn to spread out and pass the ball.
+Perhaps try have small teams so kids get more time on the soccer ball.

 Make sure kids drink plenty of water and keep the practice to around 45 minutes.
 In the end what idea you want to plant in the kids is they can get better if they want to and their ball is their friend.
 The more time they spend with the ball the better they will get.
 They might only be able to juggle the ball into their hands at first, but slowly they’ll start to juggle two, three, four, fourteen to forty times with both feet.